OvenProofMars/Power_DI/README.md

 1. Reports tab.
 Press to transition to the report screen.
 2. Sessions list.
 Select a session to load it (will automatically transition you to the reports screen)
 3. Exit Power DI.
 Press to close the ui.
+4. Delete session (not shown in image).
+To delete the currently selected session press and hold the key assigned to "discard item".

 # Edit screen
 ![Edit screen](https://i.imgur.com/BzzdjD3.png "Edit screen")